|Office:||Alter Hall 625|

 Dr. Hua Chen is an Associate Professor of Risk, Insurance and Healthcare Management.
 He received his Ph.D. degree in Risk Management and Insurance from Georgia State University.
-His current research interests include longevity risk management, systemic risk in the insurance industry, insurance economics, and corporate risk management.
+His current research interests include longevity risk management, systemic risk and financial stability, insurance economics, and corporate risk management.